Christian376/Pynq-math-images/README.md

 To run the notebooks in the project first ensure your PYNQ-Z2 board is connected and running.
 In the **‘This PC’** tab of your file explorer click the **‘Map Network Drive’** icon at the top.
 Enter the IP address for your PYNQ-Z2 board to create a network drive for it.
 You may need to refresh your file explorer for the new network location to appear.
 Once this appears you are now able to quickly transfer folders to the board.

 To get the notebooks onto Jupyter, download and extract the .zip.
 Copy the **‘Mandelbrot_and_Julia_Notebook'** folder contained in the **‘Mandelbrot_and_Julia_Sets’** into the folder used to look at your Jupyter notebooks.
-Similarly copy the **‘Sierpinski_fractals’** folder into the same folder.
+Similarly copy the **‘Sierpinski_fractals’** and **kochcurve** folders into the same folder as before.
 You should now be able to access the notebooks by heading to where you usually open your notebooks.

 ## Supported Boards